 In January-March 2018, StreamSpace conducted its ICO, raising about $3 million from over 5000 participants.
 The StreamShare tokens were quickly accepted for trading on Etherdelta and Yobit exchanges.
 Between 2018 and 2019, StreamSpace demonstrated the ability to share content across a decentralized network of peer servers, and the company architected a decentralized content distribution network which could serve its initial target audience of independent filmmakers.
 A strategic reset in 2019 expanded our initial focus on digital "films" to a broader target market for rich content distribution.

-In July 2020, StreamSpace changed its name to SWRM Labs in recognition of the new market strategy, changed the token name to SWRM Coin, and introduced the Hive as a two-tier distribution network of backbone servers (which hold all served content) and peer edge nodes (with storage capacity typically under 100GB, adequate for 10-50 large files); the system architecture allows for a new intermediate tier of regional servers in the 1-10 TB storage range.
-SWRM Labs exited stealth mode and began publicly recruiting peer storage contributors adding bonus token payments for early Hivers in late September.
+In July 2020, StreamSpace changed its name to SWRM Labs in recognition of the new market strategy, changed the token name to SWRM Coin, and introduced the Hive as a two-tier distribution network of backbone servers (which hold all served content) and peer edge nodes (with storage capacity typically under 1 TB, adequate for hundreds of large files).
+SWRM Labs exited stealth mode and began publicly recruiting peer storage contributors for its beta service, adding bonus token payments for early Hivers in late September.
 With Hive version 1.0.19 (November 2020), SWRM Labs supports Dynamic DNS and JS content, critical feature requirements for broad acceptance.
 In May of 2021, SWRM Labs began its transition out of beta and introduced staking, liquidity providing, and Hive performance rewards.